opendri/opendri.github.com/guide/chapter6.md

 * **Metadata**. *How can users find the data they need?* Metadata provides a common language to describe the data.
 In this way, experts in various specialties can define their vocabularies and enable others to find the data that they need.

 ### Building Curation capacity and QA/M&amp;E
 As data scales in size and interconnection, the challenges of curating it increase.
 When a system is flooded with high volumes of poor quality data, it becomes far less useful than it was when it started with a few solid datasets.
 The Data Curator needs to become the steward of the data.
 He or she will not only add new data, but also removing data that has become stale, cleanse data that contains errors in accuracy or formatting.
+The Data Curator will need to establish and apply data typologies and hiearchies.
 The Data Curator's role is to leave data better than he or she found it.
 The Quality Assurance capacity and M&amp;E around OpenDRI need to be tied to the quality, findability, and usage of the data under curation.
 OpenDRI is developing a [guide to this curation process](datacuration.html).

-### Building Communities of Practice

 ***

-## 2. Community Mapping of Exposure Data
+## Community Mapping
 Research indicates that scaling community mapping efforts is generally a process of building additional pilots, then interconnecting them.
 This strategy roughly parallels grassroots organizing, when organizers carry the effort from one place to the next, building a larger national effort along the way.

 ### Expanding each site